 Fulton County School System is the fourth-largest district in Georgia, with its headquarters in Sandy Springs and serving around 88,000 students in Pre-K through 12th grade.
 It serves all of northern and southern Fulton County (but not Atlanta), and has approximately 107110 schools, or 59 elementary schools, 23 middle schools, and 17 high schools.
 The district employs over 6,000 teachers and over 6,400 support staff, which makes the student-teacher ratio approximately 14-15:1.

-Fulton County schools do well academically–about 50 percent of students are at grade level in reading, math, and science, and the district graduates 89 percent of students with an average SAT score of about 1,210.
+Fulton County schools’ Academic Calendar -about 50 percent of students are at grade level in reading, math, and science, and the district graduates 89 percent of students with an average SAT score of about 1,210.
 It is in the upper 20 percent of all school districts in Georgia and is renowned for its cultural and socioeconomic variety.
 A seven-member elected board governs the entity, headed by Superintendent Mike Looney.
 Recent programs have boasted the opening of K-8 pilot schools, modernization of facilities, increased security with K-9 weapon detection teams, as well as community activism concerning school consolidation and capital improvement plans.

 Fulton County School Holidays 2025-2026